VAT Compliance Update, Part 2: Split Payment

-Split payment may be implemented upon authorization by the European Commission (EC).
-Both Poland and Italy were granted such authorizations.
+Split payment may be implemented upon authorisation by the European Commission (EC).
+Both Poland and Italy were granted such authorisations.
 Romania also applied for permission.
 However, the EC objected to the proposed Romanian system because it raised concerns regarding its proportionality and compatibility with EU law.

 What the Future Holds for Split Payment

 Will split payment spread across Europe?
 Not very likely.
 The EC considered this measure as a potential general means to combat VAT fraud but came to a negative conclusion.
 In a 2017 report, it found no strong evidence that the benefits would outweigh the costs.
 Some countries (e.g. the Netherlands) have explicitly rejected split payment in favour of other anti-fraud policy measures.

 Please remember that the Tax Matters provides information for educational purposes, not specific tax or legal advice.
 Always consult a qualified tax or legal advisor before taking any action based on this information.